Arrays

 3.}

-Click on the animation below and watch the simulation of how it happens:
+See the animation below for a simulation of how this happens:

 In this way, we can modify the code of the initial problem of this article and optimize it with the for repetition structure.
 See below how this code looks to request 5 numerical values from the user and display them on the screen: